Pages

 Rap Music 1980s

 I remember when rap fashion was all about street culture—tracksuits, gold chains, Kangol hats, and Adidas sneakers.
+The look was all about authenticity and staying true to where you came from.

 Rap Music 2024

 Fashion in rap today is a whole different story.
 It’s more diverse, often designer-driven, with artists blending street-wear with high fashion.
+Social media plays a huge role in curating these images, and it’s fascinating to see how carefully crafted everything has become.

 7. COLLABORATIONS AND FEATURES